Lihp8270/CodingBootcampProject/Spec and Design/Project Scope and Requirements.md

 -If live music is included the performer or group should be shown

 **Theatre Information**
--200 seats (120 Stalls 80 circle)
+-200 seats (120 Stalls 80 circle) - Build from database
--All seats are the same price
--Prices of tickets vary by show
--Concessions are 25% discount
+-All seats are the same price - Build from database -Prices of tickets vary by show - Build from database -Concessions are 25% discount - Build from database

 **User Information**
 -Must provide a name